 In 2013, LAS lost a beloved member of our community, Mr. Theodore “Ted” Groom.
 Mr. Groom was a colleague, dorm parent, friend, mentor, and teacher.
 In response to his untimely passing, a fundraising campaign was launched to create a five-year scholarship to honor his legacy.
 The response was a real tribute to Mr. Groom and the scholarship is now funded for at least a decade preserving his legacy for several generations of LAS students.
 The scholarship is awarded each spring to a returning student who exhibits Mr. Groom’s love of the outdoors, a spirit of adventure, commitment to service, and enthusiastic pursuit of knowledge.

-One of our many student lounges, located on the Belle Époque Campus, it provides an easily accessible and welcoming common space for our oldest students to socialize.
+One of our many student lounges, located on the Belle Époque Campus, provides an easily accessible and welcoming common space for our oldest students to unwind and socialize.
 The Cave was funded by the Lee Family with the intention of creating a location where friendships could be strengthened over a game of pool, ping pong, food, or drink in a safe and supervised environment.